 I got to say, I’m not too sure how many games nowadays can have that kind of ending, where even when things look darkest the game picks you right back up and says “everything is going be all right.”
 Either you leave sad because the main character died, cheated because the ending was so short and offers no real resolution, or the tone never really shifted enough to make it noticeable.
 I think the best we ever get is an ending that shifts the mood just for that one time, but overall is pretty one way or the other the rest of the time.
 Kingdom Hearts though has that special talent to kill off almost every single good character, tell us that the bad guy will be back even more powerful, and still end on a high note.
 Kind of like…

 The series also remains relevant because it is not afraid to reinvent itself, despite being successful.
-Whereas the next Call of Duty or even the next The Legend of Zelda will do thing to refine older mechanics, to fix what problems there were, Kingdom Hearts seems to try something new every time, almost as if every game between KHII and KHIII is an experiment to find out what works just right.
+Whereas the next Call of Duty or even the next The Legend of Zelda will do things to refine older mechanics, to fix what problems there were, Kingdom Hearts seems to try something new every time, almost as if every game between KHII and KHIII is an experiment to find out what works just right.
 I mean, we’ve gone from a some pretty standard action RPG elements, to real-time card battles, panel systems, to command decks, and even small features like leveling up commands, tweaking different features mid-game for more or less rewards, and in Dream Drop Distance both Dream Eaters and Flowmotion change the way the game is approached.

 Side note: As a game designer, I don’t think people really appreciate how genius many of these mechanics are.
 Especially in the case of Chain of Memories.
-A lot of times, people will tell me its the worst in the series, because not much story gets covered and the card battling system was too different than the original or any other game out there.
+A lot of times, people will tell me its the worst in the series, because not much story gets covered and the card battling system was too different from the original or any other game out there.
 Take it from me, it’s one of the best, and not just because of the card system.
-It’s the only one that makes Sora actually mad mad and not happy mad, it integrates the cards into how each world is constructed, so you have some control and thus actually does have some strategy, and the its the only game to not have mindless button mashing cause that stuff gets you killed.
+It’s the only one that makes Sora actually mad-mad and not happy mad, it integrates the cards into how each world is constructed, so you have some control and thus actually does have some strategy, and the its the only game to not have mindless button mashing cause that stuff gets you killed.
 If you have a GBA, and haven’t played Chain of Memories, I suggest you do.
 The PS2 remake is also good, but I think the camera and the 3D environment make it too hard to enjoy the card battling aspects.

 And lastly, while this may just be another personal preference, the boss battles.
 Combining the story and the gameplay together makes it so that the Kingdom Hearts series has some of the most memorable boss battles around (it helps that the music is also some of the best out of any game franchise).
 While many of the minor bosses are pretty meh, it doesn’t stop all of them to being pretty unique, testing you in different facets of the game in a new way each time.
 Bonus bosses like Sephiroth or any of the many in Birth By Sleep, have been turned into art forms by dedicated players on YouTube and nothing feels more like success like beating Sephiroth in KHII for the first time, even if he’s smug about it.
 The final bosses always end with a bang with special props going to Xemnas and Vanitas, who have some rather cool quick time events that makes any final clash, definitely feel final (even if it isn’t).